vitessio/website/content/en/docs/21.0/reference/programs/vtctldclient/vtctldclient_MoveTables/vtctldclient_MoveTables_mirrortraffic.md

 ### SEE ALSO

-* [vtctldclient Migrate](../)	 - Migrate is used to import data from an external cluster into the current cluster.
+* [vtctldclient MoveTables](../)	 - Perform commands related to moving tables from a source keyspace to a target keyspace.